barrelstrength/sprout-docs/docs/reports/installing-and-updating-craft-3.md

+# Craft 3

+## Requirements

+* Craft CMS 3.0.0-RC1 or a more recent version of Craft

+## Installation via Plugin Store

+1. Find the plugin in the Plugin Store in your Craft Control Panel
+2. Go to _Settings → Plugins_ and select “Install”

+## Installation via Composer

+1. Open your terminal and go to your Craft project:<br>`cd /path/to/project`
+2. Then tell Composer to load the plugin:<br>`composer require barrelstrength/sprout-reports`
+3. In the Control Panel, go to _Settings → Plugins_ and select “Install”

+## Upgrading from Craft 2 to Craft 3

 There are a few changes to be aware of when upgrading to Sprout Reports for Craft 3.
 We have simplified the Sprout Reports plugin to only include two Data Sources out of the box.
 Additional Data Sources can be added as desired.

 Here's an overview of the Data Sources we have supported and which plugins they can be found in between Craft 2 and Craft 3: